Carl Frederick Holden

-Carl Frederick Holden (May 25, 1895 – May 18, 1953) was a decorated officer in the United States Navy who reached the rank of Vice Admiral.
-A veteran of both World Wars, he became an expert in Naval communications, graduating with Master's degree in electrical communications from the Harvard University.
-Holden served as Director of Naval Communications between September 1942 - April 1943 and distinguished himself as commanding officer of battleship USS New Jersey, the flagship of Admiral William F. Halsey.
+Carl Frederick Holden (May 25, 1895 – May 18, 1953) was a decorated officer in the United States Navy who reached the rank of vice admiral.
+A veteran of both World Wars, he became an expert in Naval communications, graduating with a master's degree in electrical communications from Harvard University.
+Holden served as Director of Naval Communications between September 1942 - April 1943 and distinguished himself as commanding officer of the battleship USS New Jersey, the flagship of Admiral William F. Halsey.
 He rose to the admiral's rank in 1945 and commanded Cruiser Division 18 in late phase of the World War II.

-During the postwar period, Holden served successively as Commander, Operational Training Command, Atlantic Fleet; Commandant of the New York Naval Base; and Commander, U.S. Naval Forces Germany, before retiring in July 1952.
+During the postwar period, Holden served successively as commander, Operational Training Command, Atlantic Fleet; commandant of the New York Naval Base; and commander, U.S. Naval Forces Germany, before retiring in July 1952.

 Early career

-Carl F. Holden was born on May 25, 1895 in Bangor, Maine, the son of postmaster and Penobscot Country commissioner, William Holden and his wife Mary Ellen.
+Carl F. Holden was born on May 25, 1895, in Bangor, Maine, the son of postmaster and Penobscot Country commissioner, William Holden and his wife Mary Ellen.
 While on the Bangor High School, he was captain of baseball team and also served as business manager of high school yearbook "Oracle".
-Holden graduated as an honor student in summer of 1913 and received an appointment to the United States Naval Academy at Annapolis, Maryland from Representative Frank E. Guernsey.
+Holden graduated as an honor student in summer of 1913 and received an appointment to the United States Naval Academy at Annapolis, Maryland, from Representative Frank E. Guernsey.

-While at the Academy, Holden reached the rank of Cadet-Lieutenant and served as Commander of 11th Cadet Company.
-He was a member of class german committee and was active in soccer, baseball, and basketball, holding numerals for excellence.
+While at the academy, Holden reached the rank of cadet-lieutenant and served as commander of 11th Cadet Company.
+He was a member of class German committee and was active in soccer, baseball, and basketball, holding numerals for excellence.

-Among his classmates were future four star admirals Donald B. Duncan, Frank G. Fahrion, Albert G. Noble, Harold B. Sallada, Felix B. Stump; Vice admirals Thomas R. Cooley, Francis C. Denebrink, Ingolf N. Kiland, Allan R. McCann, Homer N. Wallin; and Rear admirals Guy W. Clark, Merrill Comstock, Elliott M. Senn and Robert G. Tobin.

-Holden graduated with Bachelor of Science degree on March 29, 1917 and was commissioned Ensign on that date.
-The United States declared war on Germany on April 6, 1917 and Holden was assigned to destroyer Burrows, operating with the Cruiser and Transport Force, Atlantic Fleet.
-He was promoted to the temporary rank of Lieutenant (junior grade) on July 1, 1917 and participated in the anti-submarine patrols and escorting of convoys in english and french waters, operating from the naval base at Queenstown, Ireland.
+Holden graduated with Bachelor of Science degree on March 29, 1917, and was commissioned ensign on that date.
+The United States declared war on Germany on April 6, 1917, and Holden was assigned to destroyer Burrows, operating with the Cruiser and Transport Force, Atlantic Fleet.
+He was promoted to the temporary rank of Lieutenant (junior grade) on July 1, 1917, and participated in the anti-submarine patrols and escorting of convoys in English and French waters, operating from the naval base at Queenstown, Ireland.

 He was subsequently transferred to destroyer Lansdale under Commander Cary W. Magruder and participated in the patrol cruises in the Mediterranean and Adriatic Seas, visiting former Austrian ports, Rijeka and Split.
 Following a brief period of occupation duties, Holden was ordered back to the United States for duty in connection with fitting out of destroyer Mason at Norfolk Navy Yard in late 1919.
 The Mason was commissioned in February 1920 and Holden assumed temporary command before Lieutenant Commander Hartwell C. Davis relieved him on March 8.
-While aboard Mason, Holder was promoted to Lieutenant on July 1, 1920.
+While aboard Mason, Holder was promoted to lieutenant on July 1, 1920.